akanda/akanda/docs/source/architecture.rst

 .. image:: _static/neutron-canonical.png

-When we add Akanda into the mix, we're able to replace these agents with a virtualized software router that manages layer 3 routing and other advanced networking services, significantly lowering the barrier of entry for operators (in terms of deployment, monitoring and management):
+When we add Akanda into the mix, we're able to replace these agents with a virtualized Service VM that manages layer 3 routing and other advanced networking services, significantly lowering the barrier of entry for operators (in terms of deployment, monitoring and management):